chrlic/chrlic.github.io/_posts/2023-01-19-appd-mwh-otel-blog.md

-The specific architecture used is defined by collector `mode` in the Help values file – deployment, sidecar, or external.
+The specific architecture used is defined by collector `mode` in the Helm values file – deployment, sidecar, or external.